 It depends.
 You may only accept free attendance to an event offered because of your government position or by a "prohibited source" (i.e., regulated entities, or entities that seek or do business with DOC) if an exception applies.
-Exceptions include:
+Some common exceptions at 5 C.F.R. § 2635.204 include:

 - Events that qualify as a "widely attended gathering," if you receive advance written approval by your supervisor based on a determination that your attendance is in the interest of the Department (after consulting an ethics official).
 To receive approval, please complete the [Invitation Questionnaire](#) and submit it to EthicsDivision@doc.gov. - The invitation is motivated by a family or personal friendship, rather than your position. - The invitation results from business or employment activities of you or your spouse when it is clear that this relationship is the motivation for the offer and it is not enhanced because of your official position. - The event is open to the public or to all government officers and employees. - The fair market value for admission to or attendance at the event is \$20 or less.
-See 5 C.F.R. § 2635.204.